 It's not cheap, and it's heavy, but the New York pointed and laughed at our standard armoury.
 Nothing short of some quality power tools would make a dent in this lock.

-The Abus Granit X-Plus has long been among the best D locks on the market.
-It has Sold Secure Gold ratings for both bike and motorbikes (the latter is a higher standard) and it's not hard to see why.
+The Abus Granit X-Plus has long been among the best and most popular D locks on the market and it's not hard to see why.

 We couldn't break this one with our standard thieves' armoury.
 The shackle is super stiff and no amount of cropping, twisting or thwacking would do any serious damage. the plastic sleeve got a bit mangled, but that was about it.
 Some meaty blows to the base broke off the plastic covering, but only to reveal a serious-looking steel plate construction that does a very good job of protecting the lock mechanism and was dismissive of our efforts.
 After all the violence was over the lock was still in perfect working order; even the plastic cover just snapped back on.